lbcard/rds-command-gen/README.md

 ### Telnet Configs

-If no shellprompt is required, change that entry to '"negotiationMandatory": false'.
+If no shellprompt is required, change that entry to '"negotiationMandatory": false', otherwise its a regex for "shellPrompt": "/ # ",.
+Docs for the client are: https://github.com/mkozjak/node-telnet-client#readme

 ## ToDo